Li Auto Inc. (LI) Shares Down Despite Recent Market Volatility

 HSBC Securities gave a rating of “Buy” to LI, setting the target price at $35 in the report published on April 04th of the previous year.

-During the last 5 trading sessions, LI fell by -6.10%, which changed the moving average for the period of 200-days by +22.91% in comparison to the 20-day moving average, which settled at $24.87.
-In addition, Li Auto Inc. saw 13.87% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LI rose by +8.05%, which changed the moving average for the period of 200-days by +13.99% in comparison to the 20-day moving average, which settled at $24.59.
+In addition, Li Auto Inc. saw 23.04% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for LI

-Based on Li Auto Inc. (LI), the company’s capital structure generated 24.66 points at debt to equity in total, while total debt to capital is 19.78.
-Total debt to assets is 16.37, with long-term debt to equity ratio resting at 17.85.
-Finally, the long-term debt to capital ratio is 14.32.

-When we switch over and look at the enterprise to sales, we see a ratio of 2.90, with the company’s debt to enterprise value settled at 0.07.
-The receivables turnover for the company is 123.69 and the total asset turnover is 0.55.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 4.33.

-To wrap up, the performance of Li Auto Inc. (LI) has been mixed in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+In summary, Li Auto Inc. (LI) has had a mixed performance as of late.
+Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.